nbw/battlesnake-elixir/README.md

 # Battlesnake Elixir

 A basic setup for an Elixir Battlesnake with instructions for how to deploy on Heroku.
+Fork this repo and go wild.

 ![elixir_phoenix_heroku](https://image.ibb.co/kwjiGw/elixir_phoenix_heroku.jpg)